 If you’re looking for something a little more high tech, there are some great digital open house sign in options available so you can collect information using a tablet.
-The platform we recommend is Kleard, which has free and pro options to help you easily capture new leads and follow up with them at lightning speed.
-We’ll go into more detail on this tech solution later in the article.
+The app we recommend is Spacio by Homespotter, which allows you to easily capture new leads and follow up with them at lightning speed thanks to CRM integrations.

 How to Fix Common Sign in Sheet Mistakes

 We want to help you avoid the pit-in-your-stomach feeling at the end of an open house when you look at your attendees and realize there isn’t much there to work with.
 Here’s a few common open house sign in sheet issues, and some solutions on how to address them.